 \subsection{Linearized theory in matter: scalar-vector-tensor decomposition}

 We ended the previous section considering linearised gravity over a Minkowski background ($g_\mn = \eta_\mn + h_\mn$), in asymptotically-flat ($h_\mn \longrightarrow 0$ at infinity) and globally vacuum space-times (i.e.~with null stress-energy tensor everywhere $T_\mn = 0$).
 In this setting, we were able to demonstrate that GWs are characterised by only two physical degrees of freedom, $h_+$ and $h_\times$.
-However, this characteristic is a manifestation of the intrinsic nature of the gravitational interaction, mediated by the graviton, a spin-two massless particle that has only two independent helicity states (see e.g.~chapter 2 of \cite{MaggioreBook}).
+However, this characteristic is a manifestation of the intrinsic nature of the gravitational interaction, mediated by the graviton, a spin-two massless field that has only two independent helicity states (see e.g.~chapter 2 of \cite{MaggioreBook}).
 The TT gauge, that can only be picked in vacuum, clearly exhibits the fact that GWs are characterised by only two physical degrees of freedom, corresponding to two polarisation states.
 However, this must be true in general, not only in globally vacuum space-times.
 In this section we develop a formalism that renders this fact manifest.

 We thus maintain, in the following, the conditions of linearised gravity over a Minkowski background ($g_\mn = \eta_\mn + h_\mn$, $|h_\mn| \ll 1$), but consider the more realistic situation where a non-vanishing stress-energy tensor is present, $T_\mn \neq 0$.
 The rest of this section is based on \cite{Flanagan:2005yc} (see also \cite{Carroll:2004st}), which presents the flat space-time limit of Bardeen's cosmological gauge-invariant perturbation theory \cite{Bardeen:1980kt}.
-We follow standard notations in cosmology (that deviate somewhat from those of the previous section): the background metric is $\bar g_{\mn}=\eta_\mn$, and we denote the first order metric perturbation $\delta g_\mn$ (this corresponds to $h_\mn$ in the previous section).
+We follow standard notation in cosmology (that deviates somewhat from that of the previous section): the background metric is $\bar g_{\mn}=\eta_\mn$, and we denote the first order metric perturbation as $\delta g_\mn$ (this corresponds to $h_\mn$ in the previous section).
 The main difference with the cosmological setting of \cite{Bardeen:1980kt} is that our metric background is Minkowski, and hence the energy momentum tensor $T_\mn$ at the background level, must vanish.

 We begin by decomposing the metric perturbation and the energy-momentum tensor into irreducible parts with respect to spatial rotations,

 and

 By construction, the above functions can be classified as scalars, vectors and tensors, according to how they transform under the 3-dimensional Euclidean rotation group,